Abolitionism in the United States: Anti-abolitionism in the North

+Violence against abolitionists

 In the North there was far more serious violence by mobs, what the press sometimes called "mobocracy".
 In 1837 Rev. Elijah P. Lovejoy, who published an abolitionist newspaper, was killed by a mob in Illinois.
 Only six months later, the large, modern, and expensive new hall which the Pennsylvania Anti-Slavery Society built in Philadelphia in 1838, was burned by a mob three days after it opened.
 There were other anti-abolitionist riots in New York (1834), Cincinnati (1829, 1836, and 1841), Norwich, Connecticut (1834), Washington, D.C.
 (1835), Philadelphia (1842), and Granville, Ohio (following the Ohio State Anti-Slavery Convention, 1836), although there was also a pro-abolition riot (more precisely a pro-fugitive slave riot) in Boston in 1836 (and see Jerry Rescue).
 Between 1835 and 1838, anti-abolitionist violence "settled into a routine feature of public life in virtually all the major northern cities".

 Giving to blacks the same rights that whites had, as Garrison called for, was "far outside the mainstream of opinion in the 1830s."
 Some opposed even allowing blacks to join abolitionist organizations.
 The one time that Garrison defended Southern slave-owners was when he compared them with anti-abolitionist Northerners:

 Alexis de Tocqueville, in Democracy in America said:

+Abolitionists nationwide were outraged by the murder of white abolitionist and journalist Elijah Parish Lovejoy by a proslavery mob in Alton, Illinois on 7 November 1837.
+Six months later, Pennsylvania Hall, an abolitionist venue in Philadelphia, was burnt to the ground by another proslavery mob on May 17, 1838.
+Both events contributed to the growing American debate over slavery and marked an increase in violence against abolitionists in the United States.

+Amos Dresser, a participant in the Lane Debates, was publicly whipped in Nashville.
+A gallows with a note from "Judge Lynch" was erected in front of Garrison's office.
+He, along with the Tappans, was hung in effigy in Charleston, S.C.
+Southern post offices burned rather than delivered abolitionist publications, in which they were supported by the national Post Office.
+President Andrew Jackson called the abolitiinists' tracts "unconstitutional and wicked."

 Similarly, Harriet Beecher Stowe stated that "The bitterness of Southern slaveholders was tempered by many considerations of kindness for servants born in their houses, or upon their estates; but the Northern slaveholder traded in men and women whom he never saw, and of whose separations, tears, and miseries he determined never to hear."